zhangdoa/InnocenceEngine/README.md

 l_objectPoolInstance->Destroy(l_PODInstance);
 ```

-- Logic Client as the plugin, the only coding rule is using the engine's interface to write your logic code, and write whatever you want.
+- Logic Client as the plugin, the only coding rule is using the engine's interface to write your logic code and write whatever you want.

 - The major graphics API support, from OpenGL 4.6 to DirectX 11, from DirectX 12 to Vulkan, and Metal, all supported by one unified interface.

-- Client-Server rendering architecture, allow fully user-designed rendering pipeline from the first triangle to the last swap chain.
+- Client-Server rendering architecture, allow any kind of user-designed rendering pipeline from the first triangle draw call to the last swap chain presentation.

 ```cpp
 auto l_renderingServer = g_pModuleManager->getRenderingServer();